LeoFu9487/rush01_tester/README.md

 5. If answer is correct, you will see OK and the execution time.
 Otherwise, you will see KO and you can ```cd diff``` to see the details

 I created this under Ubuntu 20.04.
-Contact me if this has some problems in other environments.
+Please use Docker if your OS is not linux.